 Every governor should give up their security.

-Now talking about defunding the police.
+Now talk to me about defunding the police.

-But don't tell me we're going to protect the aristocratic, privileged wealthy, because they have their own police.
+But don't tell me we're going to protect the aristocratic, privileged wealthy because they have their own police.

 But we're going to rip away police for people who are poor, who have no power, who can't protect themselves.